RuxinMa/packpilot/Meeting/Week6_Minutes.md

 ## Group Milestone
 ### 1. Overview
 The meeting focussed on the distribution of front-end and back-end tasks.
-The front-end environment has been set up (Ru Xin) and the back-end is partially completed (Fei Nan).
+The front-end environment has been set up (RuXin) and the back-end is partially completed (FeiNan).
 Personnel assignments were made based on members' intentions and tasks.

 ### 2. Discussion and Suggestions from supervisor
 Alternate plan about having some of the delays in the development process: